Gas Analysis for Hydrocarbon Process Control

 Finding alternative ways to improve production processes such as ammonia, ethylene and ethylene oxide is of key concern for chemical manufacturers.
 Leaders in hydrocarbon processing use Extrel Mass Spectrometers for fast, accurate gas analysis.

 The production of Ethylene involves the steam cracking of hydrocarbons at extremely high temperatures.
-To lessen furnace downtime and maximizing efficiency, it is imperative to run an ethylene furnace as close as possible to the optimum set point.
-Ethylene producers have relied on Extrel Quadrupole Mass Spectrometers for decades to provide real-time process control gas analysis.
+It is imperative to run an ethylene furnace as close as possible to the optimum set point.

-Efficient Hydrogen Production requires the full composition analysis of the natural gas feed stream in less than 10 seconds.
-The MAX300-RTG provides fast, accurate heating-value analysis for product quality control and maximum hydrogen production revenue.
+Efficient hydrogen production requires the full composition analysis of the natural gas feed stream in less than 10 seconds and requires fast, accurate heating-value analysis for product quality control.

-Extrel Process Mass Spectrometers are widely used to calculate the BTU value of feed streams in Hydrocarbon and Petrochemical applications in order to optimize real-time gas mixing, burner control, and process efficiency.
+Extrel Process Mass Spectrometers are widely used to calculate the BTU value of feed streams in Hydrocarbon and Petrochemical applications to optimize real-time gas mixing, burner control, and process efficiency.

-Polymer manufacturers continue to seek methods to increase production without compromising safety.
-Polyethylene producers depend on the MAX300-IG to provide real-time analysis of the reactor feed and product gases to maximize efficiency and tightly control product transitions.ith each mass loss.
+Polymer manufacturers continue to seek methods to increase production without compromising safety and to maximize efficiency.